-Let us see what possibly went wrong by reading through one of Chaitin's books: \begin{itemize} \item[]\begin{quote} \begin{quote} { let's put {\bf all possible} programs in a bag, shake it up, close our eyes, and pick out a program.
+Let us see read through one of Chaitin's books (\cite[p.~112, original emphasis]{Chaitin05}): \begin{itemize} \item[]\begin{quote} { let's put {\bf all possible} programs in a bag, shake it up, close our eyes, and pick out a program.
 What's the probability that this program that we've just chosen at random will eventually halt?
 Let's express that probability as an infinite precision binary real between zero and one. [\!...\!]
-You sum for each program that halts the probability of getting precisely that program by chance: $\Omega\!=\!\sum_{\textrm{program }p\textrm{ halts}}2^{-(\textrm{size in bits of }p)}$.
+You sum for each program that halts the probability of getting precisely that program by chance: $\Omega\!=\!\sum_{\textrm{ program }p \ \textrm{ halts}}2^{-(\textrm{ size in bits of }p)}$.
 Each $k$-bit self-delimiting program $p$ that halts contributes $1/{2^k}$ to the value of $\Omega$.
-The self-delimiting program proviso is crucial: Otherwise the halting probability has to be defined for programs of {\bf each particular size}, but it cannot be defined over {\bf all} programs of {\bf arbitrary size}.} \quad \cite[p.~112, original emphasis]{Chaitin05} \end{quote} \end{quote} \end{itemize}
+The self-delimiting program proviso is crucial: Otherwise the halting probability has to be defined for programs of {\bf each particular size}, but it cannot be defined over {\bf all} programs of {\bf arbitrary size}.} \end{quote} \end{itemize}

 We are in partial agreement with Chaitin on the following matter: